Ajoke23/eos2ta5-model-validation/README.md

 The aim is to carry out a prediction on the 1000 molecules obtained from a public repository and evaluate the result using a scatter plot.
 - [1000molecules_prediction.csv](https://github.com/Ajoke23/eos2ta5-model-validation/blob/main/Data/Output/1000molecules_prediction.csv) - output of the predicted value using the 1000molecule data.

+## Result
+To evaluate the result of the model, I set a threshold probability values of 0.5.
+So i classified my probability values as hERG blockers and hERG non blocker.
+The result is evualated in a scatterplot and barchat.
+All the plot can be found in this [link](https://github.com/Ajoke23/eos2ta5-model-validation/tree/main/figures)

 # WEEK 2: TASK 2
 ## Model Reproducibility